 The objective of the Cultural Heritage policies is to conserve the Escarpment's cultural heritage resources, including significant built heritage resources, cultural heritage landscapes, and archaeological resources.
 The applicant has submitted a Cultural Heritage Impact Assessment for the subject lands.
 The convent is a Registered Non-Designated historic building on the City's Inventory of Buildings of Architectural and/or Historic Interest.
 The City of Hamilton will be invited to comment on the proposed amendment including any impact on the historic structure arising from the proposed building addition.
 An archaeological assessment has not been completed on the property.
 The applicant has been advised to consult with the Ministry of Heritage, Sport, Tourism, and Culture Industries to determine if one is required for the subject lands.
-The application process.
+The proposed amendment will also be circulated to the Ministry for their review as part of the application process.